 The other day when I was standing behind you at the checkout line in the supermarket, and you noticed that my daughter was covering her ears, you said something to me that I’ve been thinking about ever since.

-Since that morning, your words have been making their way ’round and around in my head, so I wanted to take the time to clear something up.
+Since that morning, your words have been making their way around my head, so I wanted to take the time to clear something up.

 There’s nothing to be sorry for

 Having a child diagnosed with autism is not the end of the world, on any level.
 In fact, having a label for my child’s behaviour and challenges has been one of the most helpful and positive steps I have taken in terms of getting my daughter the support she needs in life.
 It is not merely a label to access support, but also one that helps her understand herself and the reason behind the way she responds to the world she lives in.
 There’s absolutely nothing for you to feel sorry for or about – because I can tell you, we definitely aren’t sad or grieving.